juhasev/sample-ninja-help/project-disqualify-participants.md

 In this mode the panelist IDs pasted in will be disqualied if they have status **Completed**

 #### Qualified completes
-In this mode the panelist IDs pasted in should be qualified **completes**.
+In this mode the panelist IDs pasted in should be qualified and verified **completes**.

-> In this mode all other completes will be disqualified!
+> You must do this action in a single batch as all completes not matching the pasted list will be disqualified!

 #### Pasting IDs
 The identifier list should only contain panelist identifiers in format ```494d4c81-f109-4551-8929-0870d9b79d84``` one per line.
 Optionally the identifiers can be separated by comma and/or be enclosed in quotation marks.
 Line items that cannot be parsed will be displayed in the errors box.
 Duplicate identifiers pasted are automatically removed with a warning.